evalott100/bl45p/services/README.md

 ==================

 The services described in helm charts in this folder should be installed once per beamline or accelerator domain.
-At present these are only versioned via the appVersion and Version fields in Chart.yaml and these values should be updated manually when changing these charts.
+We use a separate helm chart per domain to allow customization and so that the entire definition of the beamline / domain is in a single repository.

 Current charts are: